Mehta-za/tinDog/README.md

 # tinDog

-Even pets need a lover
+Even pets need a lover, find them on TinDog